 Forecast Contributor – Richard Markland, Region 4 Fisheries Technician

 Reservoir Conditions- Reservoir elevation is 1380.70.
 The water temperature is 80* degrees.
 Water clarity 10’ visibility.

 Bass– Fishing is slow – As the water cools the bite should pick up.
 Largemouth, Spots and Smallmouth are being caught on crankbaits or small shad like baits, spinnerbaits, Ned rigs, plastic finesse worms, soft jerk baits, creature baits, jigs by fishing along rocky points, standing brush or around docks.
 Topwater early morning and late evening.

 Trout– No report

-Striped Bass/Hybrid Bass– Fishing is good.
-Most of the fish are being caught around Davis Dock up to Bluff City area on Holston side and Watauga Flats area using spoons or trolling live shad or trout 20-30’.
-Some have been caught on topwater back in the creeks or on main channel, starting to see some topwater action in the evenings.
+Striped Bass/Hybrid Bass– Fishing is slow.
+Most of the fish are being caught around Davis Dock up to Bluff City area on Holston side and Watauga Flats area using spoons or trolling live shad or trout 20-30’ and using chicken livers fishing from the bank.

 Forecast Contributor – Will Schibig, Region III Creel Clerk.

 Lake elevation continues to drop and sits at 642.5’.
 Dale Hollow Dam is generating, on average, 1,500 cfs per day.
 Water clarity has an average visibility of 8-14’, with 4’ in the backs of creeks.
 Surface water temperatures still sit around 83 degrees during the day.
 Most shallow humps and islands are dry land now so be cautious while boating.